temporalio/sdk-python/README.md

 * Child workflows are started with async `workflow.start_child_workflow()` which accepts either a workflow run method reference or a string name.
 The arguments to the workflow are positional.
+* A single argument to the child workflow is positional.
+Multiple arguments are not supported in the type-safe form of start/execute child workflow and must be supplied via the `args` keyword argument.
-* Child workflow options are set as keyword arguments after the positional arguments.
+* Child workflow options are set as keyword arguments after the arguments.
 At least `id` must be provided.
 * The `await` of the start does not complete until the workflow has confirmed to be started
 * The result is a child workflow handle which is an `asyncio.Task` and supports basic task features.
 The handle also has some child info and supports signalling the child workflow